 - in connection with Canterbury earthquake reconstruction projects

 - when an employee is required to work in multiple locations on an ongoing basis

 - when required to stay overnight to attend a meeting, training course or conference.

-- a station in Antarctica lodging provided for shift workers such as fire fighters, ambulance staff and care givers when it’s needed to perform their duties
+- Lodging provided for shift workers such as fire fighters, ambulance staff and caregivers when:

 - they're periodically required to sleep at their workplace